Chapter 25 BWV 19 Es erhub sich ein Streit

 Clearly Bach dispenses with any opening instrumental section because he wants the opening phrase to have immediate dramatic effect—-there arose great strife/discord.
 Even the notion of ′rising′ is conveyed in the first vocal interval, an upward stretching octave.
 This striking sound quickly dissolves into a continuous flowing of semiquavers on the word Streit—-strife, dominating the first section of the movement.

-Tumult is further suggested by the order of fugal entries first rising (B, T, A and S from bar 1) and then falling (S, A, T and B from bar 8).
+The order of the first fugal entries is rising (B, T, A and S from bar 1) and then falling (S, A, T and B from bar 8).
 The flowing semi-quaver melismas are a continuing feature of the movement, conveying different images on key words: strife, raging, vengeance, the host [of angels] and the cruelty [of Satan].

 Readers may consider how many of the great choruses begin, like this one, without any form of instrumental pre-amble.
 It raises the technical issue, how the basses got their first note.
 Surreptitiously provided by one of the instrumentalists?
 Obtained from a short improvised ‘prelude’ on the organ?